Economic viability of agriculture is its

 crops has become the world's largest agitation.
 According to media reports,

-over eight hundred farmers have lost their lives in this historical agitation.
+over seven hundred fifty farmers have lost their lives in this historical agitation.
 The extent

 and severity of farmers agitation give a reflection on their poor economic